 Students in this course investigate environmental stewardship, research science and conservation opportunities and solutions in their local communities, practice inquiry-based learning, develop a conservation project to be used in their classroom or community, and reflect on ecological and carbon footprints.
 At the end of this course, students will have a solid understanding of community-based conservation, with a particular emphasis on current issues facing local habitats in the communities where they live.
 Students will also explore and begin to design stewardship strategies for empowering their own students or community members to generate solutions and take action.

-Experiential learning offered at Cincinnati Zoo & Botanical Garden, Chicago Zoological Society- Brookfield Zoo, Cleveland Metroparks Zoo, San Diego Zoo Global, and Woodland Park Zoo.
+Experiential learning offered at Cincinnati Zoo & Botanical Garden, Chicago Zoological Society- Brookfield Zoo, Cleveland Metroparks Zoo, San Diego Zoo Wildlife Alliance, and Woodland Park Zoo.

 Climate Change – 3 graduate credits